ManiAm/VENTOS_Public/README.md

 Running VENTOS on a Server
 --------------------------

 You can run the project on a remote server (Ubuntu Server preferably).

-In order to do this, SSH to the remote server:
+**Step 1:** You have to make sure that a ssh server is running on the remote server.
+To check if a ssh server is running on the server, type the following command in the server:

+    ssh localhost

+If you receive the following message then the ssh server is not installed.

+    ssh: connect to host localhost port 22: Connection refused

+Install openssh-server using the following command:

+    apt-get install openssh-server

+Now if you type ssh localhost, you should get the following message (type no):

+    The authenticity of host 'localhost (127.0.0.1)' can't be established.
+    ECDSA key fingerprint is fc:7e:9a:c7:33:86:47:4b:35:00:22:b7:be:5c:d1:c7.
+    Are you sure you want to continue connecting (yes/no)?

+**Step 2:** SSH to the remote server as following. `mars.ece.ucdavis.edu` is the name of the server (you can use the server's IP address as well) and rubinet is the username.

     ssh -X rubinet@mars.ece.ucdavis.edu

-The -X flag enables X11 forwarding and forwards the program that uses a GUI through your SSH connection.
-Whenever you launch a program that uses a GUI, it will pop up as if you were physically sitting at that computer (This method is preferrable to using VNC which forwards the entire desktop).
-Note that `X server` should be running on **your** machine.
+Note 1: The -X flag enables X11 forwarding and forwards the program that uses a GUI through your SSH connection.
+Whenever you launch a program that uses a GUI, it will pop up as if you were physically sitting at that computer (this method is preferrable to using VNC which forwards the entire desktop).

+Note 2: The `X server` should be running on **your** machine.
 Use the following command to check if X server is running on your machine:

     xset q